zonemaster/zonemaster/docs/design/Architecture Notes.md

 2. To perform basic tests on the zone to determine if it is possible to perform more complex tests (basically checking that the zone exists and has nameservers).
 3. Load all available test modules.
 4. Run requested tests in the loaded modules (by default, all tests in all modules).
+5. Provide a way for tests in one loaded module to execute tests in other modules if they're available.

 The tests themselves are, as indicated above, implemented as plugin modules.
 The modules must provide some specified methods, providing metadata about their function as well as the ability to have tests executed and their results returned.